Delhi BJP demands CBI probe into conman Sukesh Chandrashekhar's claims of bribing AAP | Politics

 Delhi BJP on Monday demanded a CBI probe into jailed comman Sukesh Chandrashekhar's claims that he had bribed the Aam Aadmi Party (AAP).

-Addressing a press conference here, Delhi BJP president Adesh Gupta also demanded the transfer of jailed AAP minister Satyendar Jain from Delhi to a prison in either Uttar Pradesh or Haryana.
+Addressing a press conference here, Delhi BJP president Adesh Gupta also demanded the transfer of jailed AAP minister Satyendar Jain from the capital to a prison either in Uttar Pradesh or Haryana.

+BJP MP Parvesh Verma, too, demanded Jain's transfer to a prison in any state except the AAP-ruled Punjab.

+''If Deputy Chief Minister Manish Sisodia gets arrested in the liquor scam as Chief Minister Arvind Kejriwal claims, he too should not be kept in any Delhi jail,'' Verma said.

 Jain is in jail in connection with a money laundering case registered by the Enforcement Directorate.

-''Chandrashekhar has claimed that he paid Rs 10 crore to Jain, the then jail minister in the Kejriwal government, for his protection in prison.
-The conman has also said he had paid Rs 50 crore for a Rajya Sabha seat,'' Gupta said.

-The BJP leader said a party delegation will soon meet Lieutenant Governor V K Saxena to press for a probe by the Central Bureau of Investigation (CBI) into Chandrashekhar's claims.
+Demanding a probe by the Central Bureau of Investigation (CBI) into Chandrashekhar's allegations, Gupta said, ''He has claimed that he paid Rs 10 crore to Jain, the then jail minister in the Kejriwal government, for his protection in prison.
+The conman has also said he had paid Rs 50 crore for a Rajya Sabha seat.
+These allegations merit a CBI inquiry.''
+The BJP leader said a party delegation will soon meet Lieutenant Governor V K Saxena in this connection.

+Chandrashekhar, currently in Mandoli jail here, has shot three letters levelling several allegations on the AAP leaders.

-Chandrashekhar, in one of his letters, had also alleged that he had met AAP national convener and Delhi Chief Minister Arvind Kejriwal and that he was asked to arrange Rs 500 crore for AAP's expansion in southern states.
+In one of the letters, he alleged that he met AAP national convener and Delhi Chief Minister Arvind Kejriwal and that he was asked to arrange Rs 500 crore for the party's expansion in southern states.
+He also gave details of the payment he made to former DGP (Prison) Sandip Goyal.

-The AAP for its part has alleged the BJP was using Chandrashekhar as its ''star campaigner'' fearing defeat in the Gujarat Assembly and Municipal Corporation of Delhi polls.
+According to Verma, Chandrashekhar has also claimed that he had informed the CBI in August about the money he paid to the AAP.

+''Kejriwal often accuses the BJP of dismantling his party.
+However, these accusations are vague and he does not give details.
+But Chandrashekhar has given all the details about the money he has paid to them.
+This requires a CBI probe,'' the West Delhi MP said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)